Mixed messages on third Greek bailout talks

 Berlin has also ruled out any debt write-down.

-Longer-term, EU officials say Greece - frozen out of the bond market and unable to borrow - will inevitably need a third support programme to buy time to get back on its feet.
+Longer-term, EU officials say Greece - frozen out of the bond market and unable to borrow - will inevitably need a third support program to buy time to get back on its feet.

 BLAME GAME